-We offer the Master of Public Health degree in five tracks – Biostatistics, Community and Behavioral Health Promotion, Environmental Health Sciences, Epidemiology, and Public Health Policy and Administration and PhD programs in Public Health, Environmental Health Sciences, and Epidemiology.
-The Public Health PhD offers tracks in Biostatistics and Community and Behavioral Health Promotion.
-Click on the links to learn more.
+We offer the Master of Public Health degree in five tracks – Biostatistics, Community and Behavioral Health Promotion, Environmental Health Sciences, Epidemiology, and Public Health Policy and Administration.
+We offer PhD programs in Public Health with concentrations in Biostatistics and Community and Behavioral Health Promotion; Environmental Health Sciences; and Epidemiology.

 Is the School accredited?

 The University of Wisconsin-Milwaukee is accredited through the Higher Learning Commission of the North Central Association of Colleges and Schools.
 Schools of public health and public health programs also have the option of becoming accredited through the Council on Education for Public Health (CEPH).
 In June 2014, the Joseph J. Zilber School of Public Health was approved as an applicant for accreditation by CEPH, an important step on the path to becoming a fully-accredited school of public health.
 According to CEPH, most schools seeking accreditation for the first time take about two years to complete the self-study report from the time they become applicants.
 The accreditation decision usually comes within three years of the date of applicant status.
 The Zilber School of Public Health is on track to become accredited within the timeline recommended by CEPH.

 I already have graduate coursework.
 Can I transfer credits?

 Requests for transfer of courses taken outside of UWM or as a non-degree student at UWM require the Graduate School’s Transfer Credit Evaluation Form, in addition to the Course Equivalency Request Form.
 See the Transfer Credit Evaluation Form for rules of eligibility for transfer classes.
 You can also find more information regarding transferring credits here.

 Is there Spring admissions for any of the Zilber School of Public Health academic programs?